 What is Rectal Prolapse?

 The rectum is the last 20 cm or so of the large bowel.
 It is the temporary storage area for bowel motions.
 Rectal prolapse occurs when the rectum turns itself inside out and comes out through the anus.
-Without treatment, the rectum will eventually need to be pushed back in manually.
+Without treatment, the rectum will eventually need to be pushed back in manually, as explained by Best Rectal Prolapse Treatment Doctors.

 Women are six times more likely to suffer rectal prolapse than men.
 Children of both sexes under the age of three years are also commonly affected by rectal prolapse, although the prolapse tends to resolve by itself without the need for surgery.